chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 If the array of integers [1,2,3] is passed, this function will output 6, as expected.
 Surprisingly Python even handles [1.99,2.5,3.0] correctly yielding 7.49.
 However if ["one", "two", "three"] is supplied an exception is thrown.
 Specifically "TypeError: unsupported operand type(s) for +=: 'int' and 'str'"

 Providing unit tests and more thorough documentation would help prevent a developer from checking an error like this into production as the test would fail, or they'd see the error of their thoughts before a keystroke was ever entered.
-That however is not antifragility, that's plain robustness.
+That solution is not antifragility; it is plain robustness.
 If code using this function was checked into the codebase with incorrect inputs that caused a failure, the code would not become stronger during the failure, it would simply fail.
 That is not antifragility at all, that is fragility, plain and simple.

 ## Robust Yet Fragile (RYF)

 By deploying an application to a platform like [Amazon Web Services](http://aws.amazon.com/) the application gains the ability to "Sense, Scale, and Swarm" [Resilience p.
 61](http://www.amazon.com/Resilience-Why-Things-Bounce-Back/dp/1451683812/ref=tmm_pap_swatch_0?_encoding=UTF8&sr=8-1&qid=1388748431).
-Using monitoring services like [New Relic](http://newrelic.com/) the application developers can know when performance impacting conditions are occuring and these could be a simple traffic spike or a piece of infrastructure may have failed(Sense).
+Using monitoring services like [New Relic](http://newrelic.com/) the application developers can sense when performance impacting conditions are occuring.
+Such conditions could be a simple traffic spike or a piece of infrastructure that may have failed.

-Assuming the application has been designed to make use of distributed computer systems, it should be able to dynamically add new instances of the application to handle performance needs as they manifest(Scale).
-Swarming is the accomplished by the distributed units all coming together to continue the applications mission, whatever that may be(Swarm).
+Assuming the application has been designed to make use of distributed computer systems, it should be able to scale, or dynamically add new instances of the application to handle performance needs as they manifest.
+Swarming can be accomplished by the distributed units all coming together to continue the applications mission, whatever that may be.

 Even with an infrastructure that robust and dynamic, the application is still fundamentally fragile, a Black Swan event is just as likely to occur.
 After all a traffic spike is not a surprise nor does it have a major effect if the application was designed with the three S's in mind.
-A Black Swan for the application would could be some industry changing event like a new communications medium that is not supported.
+For instance, a new communications medium that is not supported could arise.

-These steps get us to Singh's goal of fault tolerant applications, but what about continually testing these faults?
-Continual testing such as Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy) has certainly helped [Netflix](http://arstechnica.com/information-technology/2012/07/netflix-attacks-own-network-with-chaos-monkey-and-now-you-can-too/) to better serve its users, but again these are all from potentially known errors, none of them meet the 3 critical points to be a Black Swan and thus make a case for an Antifragile software entity.
+Sense, scale, and swarm get us to Singh's goal of fault tolerant applications, but what about continually testing these faults?
+Continual testing such as Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy) has certainly helped [Netflix](http://arstechnica.com/information-technology/2012/07/netflix-attacks-own-network-with-chaos-monkey-and-now-you-can-too/) to better serve its users, but again these are all from potentially known errors.
+None of them meet the 3 critical points to be a Black Swan and thus do not make a case for an Antifragile software entity.

 ## Conclusion